Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 Configuration option: MERGE_REMOVE_EMPTY_OBJECTS_AFTER_PATCH_CONDITION_FILTERING

-Default behavior: false (empty objects are preserved for backward compatibility)
+Default: false (empty objects preserved for backward compatibility).

 {